mona-2010/mona-2010/README.md

 ## 👨‍💻 About Me
 🌱 Pursuing My B. Tech Journey From Uka Tarsadia University in Surat, Gujarat.
 🔭 I’m looking to contribute to Open Source.
-💡 Interested in enhancing my skills in programming and software development.
+💡 Interested in enhancing my skills in Python programming and software development.

 ## 💻 Tech Stack
 ### My Skills